Linux Overview

 Arch-based distributions

 Arch and Arch-based distributions are not recommended for those new to Linux (regardless of distribution) as they require regular system maintenance.
 Arch does not have a distribution update mechanism for the underlying software choices.
-As a result you have to stay aware with current trends and adopt technologies as they supersede older practices on your own.
+As a result you have to stay aware with current trends and adopt technologies on your own as they supersede older practices.

 For a secure system, you are also expected to have sufficient Linux knowledge to properly set up security for their system such as adopting a mandatory access control system, setting up kernel module blacklists, hardening boot parameters, manipulating sysctl parameters, and knowing what components they need such as Polkit.

 The AUR should always be used sparingly, and often there is a lot of bad advice on various pages which direct people to blindly use AUR helpers without sufficient warning.
-Similar warnings apply to use third-party Personal Package Archives (PPAs) on Debian based distributions or Community Projects (COPR) on Fedora.
+Similar warnings apply to the use of third-party Personal Package Archives (PPAs) on Debian-based distributions or Community Projects (COPR) on Fedora.

 If you are experienced with Linux and wish to use an Arch-based distribution, we generally recommend mainline Arch Linux over any of its derivatives.